An estimated 55,000 international and national visitors will view Sculpture at Scenic World.

 Artists and their assistants are responsible for installation and de-installation of their work and will be working alongside a professional installation crew.
 When you have been accepted for exhibition you will be requested to confirm your availability for installation and provide the names of who will be assisting you (limited to two assistants per artwork).

-Artists are required to provide an installation method statement including a list of materials, and what equipment will be required to install and de-install your work at the time of application.
+Artists are required to provide an installation method statement including a list of materials, and what equipment will be required to install and de-install your work requested upon selection.
 Upon completion of installation, artists must co-sign an Installation Completion Form with the Exhibition Manager following a final site inspection.
-Sculptures must remain on site until the close of the exhibition, this being 5:00pm Sunday 7th May 2017.
+Sculptures must remain on site until the close of the exhibition, this being 5:00pm Sunday 5th May 2019.

 The artist or a representative of the artist will be responsible for maintaining the presentation of their work throughout the exhibition, especially in the event of severe weather conditions or the use of erodible materials.
 (Access times may be limited please contact the Exhibition Manager to make arrangements should the need arise.)